Best Big Bear Hikes: For Beginners & Experienced

 This hike intertwines with dirt roads for off-road vehicles.
 You may be miles into the hike when suddenly you see a jeep roaming through the trees.
 It’s very unexpected and super cool.

 Pro Tip 2: Do you have family that wants to experience Grand View, but can’t hike the whole trail?
-You can offroad your way to the top and walk only the last section, which is about ¼ of a mile one way.
+You can off-road your way to the top and walk the remaining section, which is about ¼ of a mile one way.

-A 4×4 vehicle is highly advised.
-Click the link here to get directions to the top.
+However, a 4×4 vehicle is highly advised.
+Click the link here to get directions to the turnout that is closest to Grand View.
 Unfortunately, the dirt roads are closed during the winter months.

 Pine Knot is Big Bear’s top-rated hike for a reason.
 The trail is very scenic, with lots of pine trees, and views of the lake here and there.